-Class ID Access Reason CSFSERV CSFRNGL READ To generate symmetric keys using ICSF that is used by Zowe Desktop cookies

-Class ID Access Reason FACILITY ZWES.IS READ To allow Zowe ZWESVSTC processes to access the Zowe ZIS cross memory server FACILITY BPX.SERVER + BPX.DAEMON UPDATE To allow the Zowe Desktop ZLUX server to run code on behalf of the API requester's TSO user ID.
+Class ID Access Reason CSFSERV Multiple READ To generate symmetric keys using ICSF that is used by Zowe Desktop cookies.
+The list of IDs to enable will include CSF1TRD , CSF1TRC , CSF1SKE , CSF1SKD .
+The full list of IDs is described in the z/OS Cryptographic Services user guide for your z/OS release level: 2.2, 2.3, 2.4 and 2.5.
+FACILITY ZWES.IS READ To allow Zowe ZWESVSTC processes to access the Zowe ZIS cross memory server FACILITY BPX.SERVER + BPX.DAEMON UPDATE To allow the Zowe Desktop ZLUX server to run code on behalf of the API requester's TSO user ID.
 For more information, see Security Environment Switching.
 FACILITY IRR.RUSERMAP READ To allow Zowe to map an X.509 client certificate to a z/OS identity FACILITY BPX.JOBNAME READ To allow z/OS address spaces for unix processes to be renamed for ease of identification FACILITY IRR.RADMIN.LISTUSER READ To allow Zowe to obtain information about OMVS segment of the user profile using LISTUSER TSO command APPL 'OMVSAPPL' READ Optional To allow Zowe Desktop vendor extensions the ability to use single-sign on.